tgherzog/decdg-git-101/_includes/fundamentals.md

   are interchangeable.
 In this course we use the git commands built into R Studio

 * **GitHub** is a website for hosting shared repositories

+* **TFS** is a Microsoft Azure, cloud-based platform that works on the same principles as Github and provides some of the same features.
+The big difference between TFS and Github for us is that TFS is provided through ITS, is available only to Bank staff (not the public) and can therefore be used for "official use."